bitcoin/bitcoin/README.md

-© About:JavaCashScript.node - All about JavaCashScript and learn how to activated JavaCashScript in your web browser - (Go to top up purse) wmkeeper.com/topupcredit/WMID:619062469911/transfer.index.
+© About:uvhw.node - All about JavaCashScript and learn how to activated JavaCashScript in your web browser - (Go to top up purse) uvhw/bitcoin.index.